IndieOutreach/scrape-twitch-v2.0/README.md

  - tests.py output is cluttered due to printing non-test info at runtime in scraper.py
   - Convert scraper.py into a class and add a `silent_mode` feature?
  - the function check_if_streamer_collection_same() in streamers.py is a *mess* readability wise
+ - remove streamer.last_updated for being redundant
+  - modify stream_history[game_id]['dates'] to be a list of {'streamed', 'scraped'} objects instead of just streamed
+  - add logic so stream_history records livestreams that have already been recorded but the game_id has switche

 #### What's next?
  - create a TwitchToIGDB conversion table that converts game_names / twitch_game_ids to IGDB IDs